When You Realize Your Relationship Is Over

 Taking Action: Ways to Break Up with Someone and Not Feel Like a Complete Jerk

-Once the wrenching decision has been made to go your separate ways, it’s crucial to handle the actual dissolution of the relationship with wisdom, empathy, and care for the other person.
+Once the wrenching decision has been made to go your separate ways, it’s crucial to handle the dissolution of the relationship with wisdom, empathy, and care for the other person.

 Planning the Conversation